tpgmartin/tpgmartin.github.io/_posts/2017-10-25-tensorflow-at-10000-feet.md

  -
 ---

-TensorFlow is an opensource library maintained by Google that has become a particularly popular choice as a deep learning library.
+TensorFlow is an opensource library maintained by Google that has become a particularly popular choice for deep learning.
 Among the reasons for its popularity,

-* Python API,
+* Simple Python API,
 * Resource management across multiple CPUs and GPUs, or even a remote server,
 * A lot of other conveniences that make for quick prototyping and debugging.